BYUI-ECEN-361/ECEN-361-STM32-Lab-09-Queues-in-FreeRTOS/Documentation/Assignment.md

 There is also control on the production: a dedicated button start/stops each of the following producers.

-- The Random Character Producing Task Button_1 Start/Stop
+- The Random Symbol Producing Task Button_1 Start/Stop
 - The Random lowercase character Production Task Button_2 Start/Stop
   **(to be completed by student in Part 2)**

-As given to the student, there is a single consumer outputting process which waits for data availability then sends that data to the USART2 out.
+As given to the student, there is a  consumer outputting process which waits for button 3 to be pressed, then sends the queue to the USART2 out.
 (USB TTY via PuTTY).

 Note that keystrokes typed into the UART keyboard (via the TTY Terminal) are ‘filtered’ before being put onto the queue.
 This type of pre-processing is typical and could be likened to a real-world example of a tech-support site sending customers with different types of issues into different waiting queues.